Bedworth: Buses

-Bus services to the city centre of Coventry are operated competitively by Stagecoach in Warwickshire and National Express Coventry.
-Stagecoach also provides direct services to Nuneaton, Bulkington, Keresley, Atherstone, Hinckley & Leicester and a direct service to the University Hospital in Walsgrave, Coventry is provided by Arriva Midlands.
+Bus services to Coventry city centre are operated by Stagecoach in Warwickshire and National Express Coventry.
+Stagecoach also provides direct services to Nuneaton, Bulkington, Keresley, Atherstone, Hinckley and Leicester.
+A direct service to the University Hospital in Walsgrave, Coventry, is provided by Arriva Midlands.

 Waterways

 The Coventry Canal runs along the eastern edge of the town.
-Just outside Bedworth to the north-east is Marston Junction where the Coventry Canal joins the Ashby Canal.
+Just outside Bedworth to the north-east is Marston Junction, where the Coventry Canal joins the Ashby Canal.
 Just to the south-east at Hawkesbury Junction it joins the Oxford Canal.

 Tramways

 Historically Bedworth was the northern terminus of the Coventry Corporation Tramways system, which operated from the late 19th century until closure in 1940.